In Essentials Unity

 NON-ESSENTIALS VS. THE BIBLE

-I don’t want a lesson in pragmatism.
-Whether or not “unity in essentials” would further “revival” or “evangelism” or “bringing America back to God” or “creation science” or any number of other objectives is neither here nor there, because pragmatism has no authority.
+I also don’t want a lesson in pragmatism.
+Whether or not “unity in essentials” would further “revival” or “evangelism” or “bringing America back to God” or “creation science” or any number of other worthy objectives is neither here nor there, because pragmatism has no authority.

 The Bible position is the ALL THINGS principle.